pySin/protein_level_measurement/find_natural_learner/README.md

 learn mice and for individual normal mouse.
 The lower the difference between the two the closer that individual mouse is to the stimulated mouse profile.
 * This (natural_learner_results.csv) CSV file show the overall difference between the average protein levels for stimulated mouse and individual normal mice.
+* The file 'natural_learner_winner.csv' shows the winner mouse closest to the average stimulated mouse protein levels profile.